Frequently Asked Questions on Car Insurance

 When you compare policies with us, any quotes you get offered will be valid until the date you chose for your policy to beginning at the beginning of the process.

-Car insurance policies last for a year.
-If you want cover for a shorter amount of time, you’ll want to opt for a temporary or short term policy.
+Policies last for a year, if you want cover for a shorter amount of time, you'll want to opt for a temporary or short term policy.

 We are happy to report that, when compared with other comparison services, our customers find the cheapest deals on standard quotes in over half of cases.

-We compare quotes from a panel of 36 of the market leading car insurance providers to ensure the best deals available from our customers.
+We compare quotes from a panel of 36 of the market leading providers to ensure the best deals available from our customers.

 Your phone number is one of the details that the insurance provider will need to include in your policy document.